UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 **Key Points**

-Note the two forms of `substr()`
+* Note the two forms of `substr()`

 ```C++
 string previous = dataString.substr(a, b);    //from a ... (b-1)
 string following = dataString.substr(b);      //From b... end
 ```
-* With two parameters, it returns a string in the range to `a...b-1`
+With two parameters, it returns a string in the range to `a...b-1`.
-* With one parameter, it returns a string in the range `b...N`, where `N` is the position of the last character in the string.
+ With one parameter, it returns a string in the range `b...N`, where `N` is the position of the last character in the string.

-Note also that each search used a separate instance of `istringstream`.
+* Note also that each search used a separate instance of `istringstream`.
 This is safer than trying to reuse the same one (the documentation was vague!)
+* This method is somewhat more robust than before, and much better than simply counting words.
+It is more tolerant to the file format changing.

 ### Regular expressions (advanced)